Is Trane AC Worth the Extra Money?

 Back to the “which model” question:

 If you read my article, How Much Does a New AC Unit Cost, (updated post-pandemic June, 2021) you know that the price range is huge.
-In that article I stated (variables aside), you can expect to pay as little as $4,000 for a new ac unit, all the way up to $15,000+.
+In that article I stated (variables aside), you can expect to pay as little as $6,800 for a new ac unit, all the way up to $15,000+.
 Note these are post pandemic prices caused by shortages and manufacturer price hikes.
 This same equipment cost significantly less only 18-months ago!

-Since that article was written, there have been a few newcomer models that get into the $13,000 range and the mid $4,000 units are creeping into mid $5,000 units.
+Since that article was written, there have been a few newcomer models that get into the $16,000+ range – yes, you read that right!

 Trane Entry-Level Air Conditioners & Heating Systems (Good)

 Most air conditioning contractors offer a good, better, best scenario when proposing a new ac and heating system.